FadrikAlexander/Among-Us-Imposter-Recreation/README.md

-# Among Us Imposter Recreation
+# Among Us Vents System
-  a Unity project contains the code for recreation the Imposter Mechanics from the Game Among Us.
+ a Unity project contains the code for the basic Vents System in the Game Among US